elmtree-askmo/cloudcannon-app/content/learn/engineering/define-impedance-and-its-importance-in-ac-circuit-analysis.md

 url: /learn/engineering/questions/define-impedance-and-its-importance-in-ac-circuit-analysis
 score: -1.0
 related_article1:
-    id: 169859
+    id: 169847
+    title: >-
-    title: Describe the electrical characteristics of an ideal inductor in a sinusoidal AC regime.
+        Explain the behavior of a series RLC circuit in an AC sinusoidal regime.
     subject: Engineering
-    url: /learn/engineering/questions/describe-the-electrical-characteristics-of-an-ideal-inductor-in-a-sinusoidal-ac-regime
+    url: /learn/engineering/questions/explain-the-behavior-of-a-series-rlc-circuit-in-an-ac-sinusoidal-regime
 related_article2:
+    id: 169844
+    title: >-
+        How do Kirchhoff's laws apply to the analysis of DC circuits?
+    subject: Engineering
+    url: /learn/engineering/questions/how-do-kirchhoffs-laws-apply-to-the-analysis-of-dc-circuits
+related_article3:
     id: 169843
+    title: >-
-    title: What are the basic postulates and conventions used in the analysis of DC circuits?
+        What are the basic postulates and conventions used in the analysis of DC circuits?
     subject: Engineering
     url: /learn/engineering/questions/what-are-the-basic-postulates-and-conventions-used-in-the-analysis-of-dc-circuits
-related_article3:
-    id: 169846
-    title: Describe the electrical characteristics of active and passive bipoles in AC sinusoidal circuits.
-    subject: Engineering
-    url: /learn/engineering/questions/describe-the-electrical-characteristics-of-active-and-passive-bipoles-in-ac-sinusoidal-circuits
 related_article4:
-    id: 169843
+    id: 169861
+    title: >-
-    title: What are the basic postulates and conventions used in the analysis of DC circuits?
+        How are phasor diagrams used in the analysis of RLC circuits?
     subject: Engineering
-    url: /learn/engineering/questions/what-are-the-basic-postulates-and-conventions-used-in-the-analysis-of-dc-circuits
+    url: /learn/engineering/questions/how-are-phasor-diagrams-used-in-the-analysis-of-rlc-circuits
 related_article5:
-    id: 169850
+    id: 169851
-    title: What is the difference between a node and a loop in circuit analysis?
+    title: >-
+        How do Kirchhoff's laws assist in the analysis of electrical circuits?
     subject: Engineering
-    url: /learn/engineering/questions/what-is-the-difference-between-a-node-and-a-loop-in-circuit-analysis
+    url: /learn/engineering/questions/how-do-kirchhoffs-laws-assist-in-the-analysis-of-electrical-circuits
 ---

 &nbsp;